Survival of the fittest: History of the phrase

 In the first four editions of On the Origin of Species, Darwin had used the phrase "natural selection".
 In Chapter 4 of the 5th edition of The Origin published in 1869, Darwin implies again the synonym: "Natural Selection, or the Survival of the Fittest".
 By "fittest" Darwin meant "better adapted for the immediate, local environment", not the common, modern meaning of "in the best physical shape" (think of a puzzle piece, not an athlete).
 In the introduction, he gave full credit to Spencer, writing: "I have called this principle, by which each slight variation, if useful, is preserved, by the term Natural Selection, in order to mark its relation to man's power of selection.
 But the expression often used by Mr. Herbert Spencer of the Survival of the Fittest is more accurate, and is sometimes equally convenient."

 In The Man Versus The State, Spencer used the phrase in a postscript to justify a plausible explanation of how his theories would not be adopted by "societies of militant type".
 He uses the term in the context of societies at war, and the form of his reference suggests that he is applying a general principle:

 "Thus by survival of the fittest, the militant type of society becomes characterized by profound confidence in the governing power, joined with a loyalty causing submission to it in all matters whatever".

 Though Spencer's conception of organic evolution is commonly interpreted as a form of Lamarckism, (Note: Though Spencer was an advocate of the inheritance of acquired characters, he considered Lamarck's failure to explain organic evolution in physical terms as a serious weakness of his theory.)
 Herbert Spencer is sometimes credited with inaugurating Social Darwinism.

-Evolutionary biologists criticise the manner in which the term is used by non-scientists and the connotations that have grown around the term in popular culture.
+Evolutionary biologists criticise the manner in which the term is used by non-scientists and the connotations that have grown up around it in popular culture.
 The phrase also does not help in conveying the complex nature of natural selection, so modern biologists prefer and almost exclusively use the term natural selection.
 The biological concept of fitness refers to both reproductive success (fecundity selection), as well as survival (viability selection) and is not prescriptive in the specific ways in which organisms can be more "fit" by having phenotypic characteristics that enhance survival and reproduction (which was the meaning that Spencer had in mind).

 Critiquing the phrase

-While the phrase "survival of the fittest" is often used to mean "natural selection", it is avoided by modern biologists, because the phrase can be misleading.
+While the phrase "survival of the fittest" is often used to mean "natural selection", it is avoided by modern biologists because the phrase can be misleading.
 For example, survival is only one aspect of selection, and not always the most important.
-Another problem is that the word "fit" is frequently confused with a state of physical fitness.
+Another problem is that the word "fit" is often conflated with physical fitness.
 In the evolutionary meaning, "fitness" is the rate of reproductive output among a class of genetic variants.